Contexter/FountainAI/Workbooks/FountainAI Code Generation Workbook.md

 ### **5.1 Setting Up the OpenAI API Client**

-Create a Python script `generate_code.py` that will interact with the OpenAI API to generate code based on the OpenAPI specification.
+Create a Python script `generate_code.py` to interact with the OpenAI API and generate code based on the OpenAPI specification.

-**Install OpenAI Python Library:**
+Install the OpenAI Python library:

 ```bash
 pip install openai